 I awoke this morning with a devout thanksgiving for my friends, the old and the new.

 An Attitude of Gratitude

-This year I've decided to dedicate Thanksgiving to whatever partnership currently exists between Native Americans and the mainstream population, however unacknowledged it may be.
+This year I've decided to dedicate Thanksgiving to whatever partnerships currently exist between Native Americans and the mainstream population, however unacknowledged they may be.
 The first step toward rectification is appreciation, after all, and I am honored to extend appreciation to those who gave so much to my ancestors that has filtered down to us today.

-To all Native Americans up and down the entire Americas: Thank you for your generosity so many years ago.
-May we find a way to create new partnerships in these times that counteract the worst of the past with something much better, including mutual benefit, respect, and understanding.
+To all Native Americans up and down the entire Americas: Thank you for the generosity you offered so many years ago.
+May we find a way to create new partnerships in these times that counteract the worst of the past with something better—including mutual benefit, respect, and understanding.

 © 2011 Sustainable Sue